vibingstudio/vibemap-os/README.md

 For Running The Map Only Two Things Are Requred.
 - Complete The `.env` file with required information.
 - Add the `Haslisht` of your NFT project as a `props` of `UserFormModal` Component.

+🌟 Bingo The Map is Ready To Use